 FVSCHEDULE

-The FVSCHEDULE function is used to calculate the future value of an initial principal amount after applying a series of compound interest rates over multiple periods.
+The FVSCHEDULE function calculates the future value of an initial principal after applying a series of compound interest rates over multiple periods.
+It helps in financial forecasting by considering different interest rates for different time intervals.
+The function returns the accumulated amount after all periods.

 Syntax 🔗